 > Read more: Leopard Gecko Habitat: How to Set Up The Ideal Tank?

-Does UVB Light Stress Leopard Gecko?
+Does UVB Light Stress Leopard Geckos?

 > Read more: Leopard Gecko Lighting Needs and Requirements

-Can Crickets Stress a Leopard Gecko?
+Can Crickets Stress Leopard Geckos?

 As mentioned earlier, crickets can be a great snack, but a terrible cohabitant in the terrarium.
 They can bite and even stalk your pet leo and cause him quite a lot of aggravation.